Create a player character

 specific animations for the character for each direction angle:

-field, and choose whether that animation should be played mirrored by selecting
+field, and choose whether that animation should be played as mirrored by selecting

 the “Mirrored” checkbox.

-These are the the first 3 settings for the Directions
+These are the first 3 settings for the Directions property:

-item numbered 2 in our arrays corresponds to moving right so, in the
+item numbered 2 in our arrays corresponding to moving right, so, in the

 above screenshot, item 2 uses a mirrored version of the left animation).